Content may not apply to all models. Consult your owner's manual for specific information about your vehicle.

 Front and center on the headline, the convenient overhead control panel houses map lights, a sunglasses holder and controls for the interior lights, moonroof and HomeLink system.

 Glass makes up much of the ZDX roof.
 The glass over the rear seat is fixed while over the front seats is a power moonroof with integrated wind-blocker to allow fresh air to enter the cabin with a minimum of turbulence.
 To operate the moonroof, use the main control between the two map lights.
-Push the control upward and the rear of the moonroof tilts up for ventilation.
-Pull and release the control rearward to have the moonroof slide open all the way.
+Pull and release the control rearward and to have the moonroof open all the way.
 Pull and hold the control to have the moonroof open to a degree of your choosing.
 Pushing the control forward closes the moonroof in the same manner.
 If any obstruction is blocking the opening, the moonroof will automatically reverse itself and re-open.
 When closed, push the control forward and a dual power sliding sunshade emerges to cover both glass openings to control radiant heat when the sun is overhead.

 The three HomeLink buttons on the driver’s side of the overhead panel replaces up to three remote control devices, such as a garage-door opener, home security system, or remote lighting system.